gabomarf/Minimarket-Spring-MVC---Hibernate---AngularJS/README.md

 # Minimarket in Spring MVC - Hibernate and AngularJS
-This little proyect is make with spring mvc 4, hibernate and AngularJS version 1.x
+This small proyect is make with spring mvc 4, hibernate and AngularJS version 1.x